I-invincib1e/Here-i-come-Python/templates/README.md

-# Templates
+# Templates: Educational Content Management

-This directory contains templates for generating consistent project documentation and code.
+**Tools and templates for maintaining consistent, high-quality educational content** across the Python learning repository.
+These templates ensure all learning materials follow the same structure and quality standards.

 ## Project README Template